-Videowire is a video syndication and distribution platform launched in 2006.
-At first it was based around providing free video access to the users, and over time B2B syndication service was developed.
+Videowire is video syndication and distribution platform launched in 2006.
+At first, it was based on providing free video access to the users, and over time B2B syndication service was developed.
 Today, this is the sole focus for Videowire.
-The platform now provides video-content created by 20 agencies (France24, Ruptly, Euronews, India Today…) in 12 languages and is primarily used by media companies who need access to licensed videos.
+The platform now provides video-content created by 20 agencies (France24, Ruptly, Euronews, India Today…) in 12 languages, and is primarily used by media companies who need access to licensed videos.

-Before they started working with TMS, Videowire outsourced development to a company from India.
+Before they have started to work with TMS, Videowire outsourced development to a company from India.
 Although they did develop a product Videowire used for several years, that cooperation was continually difficult due to developers committing to deadlines they couldn’t keep.
-This lead to several delays and influenced Videowire sales efforts as well as other aspects of their business.
+This leads to several delays and affected Videowire sales efforts as well as other aspects of their business.

 Also, the product itself was created and setup inefficiently – hardware infrastructure was not utilized optimally leading to high AWS bills, video search features were slow (30-50 seconds per search), and filtering features were not flexible to be useful for end users.
 Therefore, to resolve performance-related issues Videowire decided to change the development company.

 Before officially starting to work with TMS, Videowire was considering several options and comparing different offers.
 TMS was recommended by a former (and satisfied) client, during due diligence we provided Videowire with all the information they asked for, including how we would approach the project, what timelines we would set for each of their requests, and in the end, they tested us with a small pilot task.
 Eventually, we started working together in December 2014.